NeoGeographyToolkit/StereoPipeline/docs/sfs_usage.rst

-these errors, and if the images have different enough illumination that bundle adjustment fails, one should add new images with intermediate illumination conditions (while sorting the full set of images by azimuth angle and verifying visually by mapprojection the gradual change in illumination, as described in :numref:`sfs-lola-dem`).
+these errors, and if the images have different enough illumination that bundle adjustment fails, one should add new images with intermediate illumination conditions (while sorting the full set of images by Sun azimuth angle (:numref:``) and verifying visually by mapprojection the gradual change in illumination, as described in :numref:`sfs-lola-dem`).

 As a fallback alternative, interest point matches among the images can be selected manually.
 Picking about 4 interest pints in each image may